 How to Avoid Tennis Elbow

 Tennis elbow is a common problem that often affects avid tennis players.
 Overuse of the elbow, hand and forearm muscles during long games or extended play can lead to tennis elbow, which affects an area known as the lateral epicondylitis.
 The lateral epicondylitis is the outside edge of the elbow where muscles meet the bony protrusions of the joint.
-This area is a key stress point in a variety of tennis swings and can easily get sore after extended play.
+This area is a key stress point in a variety of tennis swings and can easily get sore after extended play and a lot of repetitive motion.

-Tennis camps are a particularly risky time for tennis elbow due to the fact that players spend much more time on-court during a tennis camp than they ordinarily would at home.
-Once a player has tennis elbow, the condition is treatable with a regiment of icing and physical therapy.
+Tennis camps are a particularly risky time for tennis elbow because players spend much more time on-court during a tennis camp than they ordinarily would at home.
 It is much easier, however, to avoid getting a bad case of tennis elbow in the first place.
-Here are some tips and tricks you can use to avoid tennis elbow at your upcoming tennis camp:
+Here are some tips and tricks on how to avoid tennis elbow at your upcoming tennis camp:

 1) Stretch and Strengthen

-Tennis elbow is classified as an overuse injury that occurs when the muscles of the forearm, hand and elbow essentially give out after excessive stress.
-This is less likely to happen if the muscles are conditioned, strong and flexible both on and off the court.
-Before you head to your upcoming tennis camp, start building your tennis muscles so they can stand up to long days spent practicing your swing.
+Tennis elbow is classified as an overuse injury that occurs when the muscles of the forearm, hand, and elbow essentially give out after excessive stress, especially because of repetitive movements.
+This is less likely to happen if the hand and arm muscles are conditioned, strong, and flexible both on and off the court.
+Before you head to your upcoming tennis camp, start building up your tennis muscles so they can stand up to long days spent practicing your swing.
 A great way to do this is by practicing several simple stretches.

 Hold one arm out straight in front of you with your palm facing the ground.
 Use the other arm to press down on the outstretched hand until the fingers point to the ground.
 This is called a wrist flexion stretch.
 Hold this position for three rounds of ten seconds on both sides.
 Repeat the wrist flexion stretch with the palm facing up to stretch the top of the forearm.

 Tennis players should also focus on maintaining fitness in ways that do not place stress on the elbow.
-Walking, jogging, biking and resistance training are all great ways to stay fit and avoid on-court injuries.
+Walking, jogging, biking, and resistance training are all great forms of physical activity that can help you to stay fit and avoid on-court injuries.
+Also avoid spending a lot of your free time playing other racquet sports, such as pickleball or squash.

 2) Prep for the Game